selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 }
 ```

 Wildcards are supported only in imfile `inotify` mode(it's default).
+Since version 8.25.0, wildcards are supported both in filename and path: `/var/log/*/*.log`.

 ### Multi-line messages